 ABOUT DANIEL ABRAHAMS

-Philosophy Guy From Toronto
+Philosopher From Toronto

 I follow an interest in how mass art mediates our relationship with each other and the world at large.
 Right now that is centred around satire and commemoration.
 This leads me into the philosophical areas of aesthetics, humour, social epistemology, language, and ethics.